pinellolab/STREAM/README.md

 Users can specify the following options:
 ```
 -m, --matrix
-input file name (default: None)
+input file name.
+Matrix is in .tsv or tsv.gz format in which each row represents a unique gene and each column is one cell. (default: None)
 -l, --cell_labels
-filename of cell labels (default: None)
+file name of cell labels (default: None)
 -c, --cell_labels_colors
-filename of cell label colors (default: None)
+file name of cell label colors (default: None)
 -s, --select_features
-LOESS or PCA: Select variable genes using LOESS or principal components using PCA (default: None)
+LOESS, PCA, all: Select variable genes using LOESS or top principal components using PCA or keep all the gene (default: LOESS)
 -f, --feature_genes
-prepared feature genes (default: None)
+specified feature genes (default: None)
+-t, --detect_TG_genes
+detect transition genes automatically
--d, --detect_genes
+-d, --detect_DE_genes
-whether to detect Transition and DE genes automatically
+detect DE genes automatically
 -g, --gene_list
-genes to be visualized (default: None)
+genes to visualize, it can either be filename which contains all the genes in one column or a set of gene names separated by comma (default: None)
 -p, --use_precomputed
-whether to use precomputed data files store.pckl (default: False)
+use precomputed data files without re-computing structure learning part
---new
-file name of data to be mapped (default: None)
---new_l
-filename of new cell labels
---new_c
-filename of new cell label colors
 --log2
-whether to do log2 transformation (default: False)
+perform log2 transformation
 --norm
-whether to normalize data based on libary size (default: False)
+normalize data based on library size
 --atac
-whether it is atac-seq data (default: No)
+indicate scATAC-seq data
+--atac_counts
+scATAC-seq counts file name in .tsv or .tsv.gz format.
+Counts file is a compressed sparse matrix that contains three columns including region indices, sample indices and the number of reads(default: None)
+--atac_regions
+scATAC-seq regions file name in .tsv or .tsv.gz format.
+Regions file contains three columns including chromosome names, start and end positions of regions (default: None)
+--atac_samples
+scATAC-seq samples file name in .tsv or tsv.gz.
+Samples file contains one column of cell names  (default: None)
+--atac_k
+specify k-mers length for scATAC-seq analysis (default: 7)
 --n_processes
-Specify the number of processes to use.
-The default is cores available.
+Specify the number of processes to use. (default, all the available cores).
 --loess_frac
 The fraction of the data used in LOESS regression (default: 0.1)
---loess_z_score_cutoff
-Z-score cutoff in gene selection based on LOESS regression (default: 1)
 --pca_max_PC
 Maximal principal components in PCA (default: 100)
+--pca_first_PC
+keep first PC
 --pca_n_PC
-The number of selected PCs, it's determined automatically if it's not specified
+The number of selected PCs (default: 15)
+--n_processes
+Specify the number of processes to use.
+The default uses all the cores available
 --lle_neighbours
 LLE neighbour percent (default: 0.1)
 --lle_components
-LLE dimension reduction (default: 3)
+number of components for LLE space (default: 3)
 --AP_damping_factor
 Affinity Propagation: damping factor (default: 0.75)
---AP_min_percent
-Affinity Propagation: minimal percentage of cell number in each cluster (default: 0.005)
---AP_alpha_factor
-Affinity Propagation: minimal percentage of cell number in each cluster (default: 0.5)
---sp_size_cutoff
-The percentile cutoff for the size of sparse cluster(0~100) (default: 50)
---sp_density_cutoff
+--EPG_n_nodes
-The percentile cutoff for the density of sparse cluster(0~100) (default: 50)
+Number of nodes for elastic principal graph (default: 50)
+--EPG_lambda
+lambda parameter used to compute the elastic energy (default: 0.02)
+--EPG_mu
+mu parameter used to compute the elastic energy (default: 0.1)
+--EPG_trimmingradius
+maximal distance of point from a node to affect its embedment (default: Inf)
+--EPG_finalenergy
+indicating the final elastic energy associated with the configuration.
+It can be 'Base' or 'Penalized' (default: 'Penalized')
+--EPG_alpha
+positive numeric, alpha parameter of the penalized elastic energy (default: 0.02)
+--disable_EPG_collapse
+disable collapsing small branches
+--EPG_collapse_mode
+the mode used to collapse branches.
+It can be 'PointNumber','PointNumber_Extrema', 'PointNumber_Leaves','EdgesNumber' or 'EdgesLength' (default:'PointNumber')
+--EPG_collapse_par
+the control parameter used for collapsing small branches
+--EPG_shift
+shift branching point
+--EPG_shift_mode
+the mode to use to shift the branching points 'NodePoints' or 'NodeDensity' (default: NodeDensity)
+--EPG_shift_DR
+positive numeric, the radius used when computing point density if EPG_shift_mode is 'NodeDensity' (default:0.05)
+--EPG_shift_maxshift
+positive integer, the maximum distance (number of edges) to consider when exploring the branching point neighborhood (default:5)
+--disable_EPG_ext
+disable extending leaves with additional nodes
+--EPG_ext_mode
+the mode used to extend the graph.
+It can be 'QuantDists', 'QuantCentroid' or 'WeigthedCentroid'. (default: QuantDists)
+--EPG_ext_par
+the control parameter used for contribution of the different data points when extending leaves with nodes (default: 0.5)
 --DE_z_score_cutoff
 Differentially Expressed Genes Z-score cutoff (default: 2)
 --DE_diff_cutoff